Starcity1/Vector-Library/Vector_Library/README.md

 vector3 V(1, 1, 1);
 vector2 U(3, 2);

-//This operation can be read as : 'V X U' printv(V.cross(U));
+// This operation can be read as : 'V X U' printv(V.cross(U));
 ```